Andrada2192/manual_testing_jira_redmine/README.md

 #### "Password"
-- for this story 4 tests have been executed, resulting in the identification of 2 bugs For ensuring comprehensive coverage of the "Password" feature, the following scenarios have been tested:
+For this story 4 tests have been executed, resulting in the identification of 2 bugs For ensuring comprehensive coverage of the "Password" feature, the following scenarios have been tested:
 - Check that a user cannot set a new password containing less than 8 characters from My account page=>Change password
 - Check that when the new password is the same as the current one an error message is displayed on Change password page